hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

   and e2."postDate" is not null
 ;
 ```
-The execution time went from roughly 200 ms to 2 seconds, and I was not happy.
+The execution time went from roughly 200 ms to more than 30 seconds, and I was not happy.
 When I kept the join there, the performance remained similar to the original.
 I took the subquery out and started looking into it, but then came another surprise.
 In isolation, the execution time did not worsen without the join.
 It turned out that when it was a part of a larger query, the join gave a hint to the query optimizer, and it chose a better plan.